sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ## Add a new line-item for the cleaning fee

-Finally, we need to edit the FTW-backend and add new line item for cleaning fee so that it will be included in pricing.
+Finally, we need to edit the the backend of our client app and add new line item for cleaning fee so that it will be included in pricing.
 Flex uses privileged transitions to ensure that the pricing logic is handled in a secure environment.
 This means that constructing line items and transitioning requests of privileged transitions are made from the server-side.

 <extraInfo title="What are privileged transitions and why we use them?">

 Privileged transitions are transaction process transitions that can be invoked only from a secure context.
-For example, when using Flex Templates for Web this secure context is FTW-backend.
+For example, when using Flex Templates for Web this secure context is the backend of our client app.
 You can also build your own server-side validation that sits between your marketplace UI and the Flex Marketplace API to invoke privileged transitions.

-We are using privileged transitions and FTW-backend for constructing line items because we want to make sure this is done in a secure context.
+We are using privileged transitions and the backend of our client app for constructing line items because we want to make sure this is done in a secure context.
 If the client-side code (FTW-frontend) could freely construct the line items, we couldn't fully trust that the price calculation follows the model intended in the marketplace.
 In theory, a marketplace user could make a direct API call to the Flex Marketplace API and start a transaction with modified line items (e.g. change the amount of cleaning fee).
-When we use the privileged transitions and fetch the pricing information like the cleaning fee amount directly from Marketplace API in FTW-backend, we can avoid this security risk.
+When we use the privileged transitions and fetch the pricing information like the cleaning fee amount directly from Marketplace API in the backend of our client app, we can avoid this security risk.

 You can read more about privileged transitions from [privileged transitions background article](/background/privileged-transitions/).